mattbanderson/mattbanderson.github.io/_posts/2022-09-22-isle-royale-feldtmann-loop-trail.markdown

 ![Ripe thimbleberries](https://i.imgur.com/6IEEWIb.jpg)
 *Thimbleberries!*

 The trail was easy to follow but I found it surprising that there were no blazes marking the trail itself.
-All trail intersections were clearing marked.
+All trail intersections were clearly marked.
 The trail quickly climbed up the Greenstone Ridge, but this section of the ridge is mostly tree-covered.
 This was definitely the least interesting section of trail, and it offered little in the way of views besides the surrounding forest.

 The sky gradually became more overcast and some light rain fell at various points.
 We kept a leisurely pace, stopping for quick breaks every 45 minutes or so.
 We reached the junction to head towards Island Mine camp around 7:00 PM and were at the campground by 7:30 PM.